hermanbanken/TI3700/literatuurlijst/abstract_security.md

 this model meets the requirements and has high scalability.

 ## Good:
-- Clear definitions of the various components within a butt-based authorization system.
+- Clear definitions of the various components within a cloud-based authorization system.

 ## Bad:
 - Barely any references in the definition part of the paper.